tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   * Despite significant swings seen in a day, the temperature change between one hour to the next is fairly small.

-* For a given temperature reading, say 6 am on January 1st, the most similar temperature reading is seen again 24 hours later.
+* For a given temperature reading, say 6 A.M. on January 1st, the most similar temperature reading is seen again 24 hours later.

 You may wish to draw on the following scenario to further illustrate autocorrelation: